-Instead of nanoparticles, this formula uses a refined dispersion of micronized ZnO and TiO2 in flexible, high-volatility, non-comedogenic silicones.
+This formula uses a refined dispersion of micronized ZnO and TiO2 in flexible, high-volatility, non-comedogenic silicones instead of nanoparticles.
 The result is a lightweight formula that uses ZnO to reflect light and absorb UV rays.

 Final Thoughts on The Best The Ordinary Products for Hyperpigmentation and Dark Spots

-I love that many of these products from The Ordinary for dark spots and hyperpigmentation have multiple benefits and that you can address more than one skin concern at the same time.
+I love that many of these products from The Ordinary for dark spots and hyperpigmentation have multiple benefits and that you can address more than one skin concern simultaneously.
 For instance, vitamin C and retinoids address many visible signs of aging in addition to helping to reduce hyperpigmentation, dark spots, and discoloration.